mazwat/mazwat.github.io/uml-ws.md

 - Do your research to understand it's functionality

 ### 3. ACTIVITY Diagram for  Tetris
- - Consider the
+ - Consider the flow of bricks
+ -

 ### 4. SEQUENCE Diagram of Guitar Hero

-- Remember to consider the various ways that a sequenc
+- Remember to consider the various ways that the actor interacts with the controller and the system.

 ## LECTURE